M6-S2: The Motor Effect and Forces Between a Pair of Straight Conductors

 - angle between current direction and the magnetic field lines (in your investigation, this is usually set to 90º to maximise the resultant force.
 Greater force leads to a more obvious wire movement)

-- The orientation of this magnetic field can be determined by using the right-hand rule
+- A current carrying conductor generates its own magnetic field.
+The orientation of this magnetic field can be determined by using the right-hand rule

 - Two current carrying conductors produce magnetic fields which interact